isomerpages/nlb-sure/index.md

           alt: 'Lets be SURE Together 2023'
           button: 'Find out more'
     - infopic:
+          title: 'Read to be SURE, Volume 2 Issue 3: Generative A.I.'
+          subtitle: 'For everyone'
+          description: In this issue of Read to be SURE, explore multiple perspectives about Generative AI.
+Does it bring power or peril to us?
+          url: /read-to-be-sure-volume-3/issue1-generative-ai/
+          image: /images/rtbs-vol3-iss1-web-banner3.png
+          alt: 'alt text'
+          button: 'Read it now!'
+    - infopic:
           title: 'S.U.R.E. generative A.I. resources'
           subtitle: 'For everyone'
           description: Resources to help the public to use generative AI effectively and safely